anuzzolese/oke-challenge/README.md

 Task 1
 =========

-*Named Entity Resolution, Linking and Typing for Knowledge Base population.*
+*Named Entity Recognition, Linking and Typing for Knowledge Base population.*

 This task consists of (i) identifying Named Entities in a sentence and create an OWL individual (owl:Individual statement) representing it, (ii) assigning a type to such individual (rdf:type statement) selected from a set of given types and (iii) link (owl:sameAs statement) such individual, when possible, to a reference KB (DBpedia).